9.

 Popular science interviews

 Co-produced popular science interviews with some like-minded research students.
 The main aim of interviewing scientists was to know how they got into science and their research areas aimed for a layman.
-We hope these conversations would inspire young students to get excited about science and take up scientific research as a career.
+We hope these conversations will inspire young students to get excited about science and take up scientific research as a career.

 Interview with Prof. David Hilditch, now at CENTRA, Portugal